Angular Master Class in Málaga

 We’re getting there.
 Let’s first make our

 <tabs> component to actually use the correct titles instead of a hard-coded list.
 In order to generate a dynamic list, we need a collection.
 We can use our component’s constructor to initialize a collection that holds all tabs like this:

 Okay cool, but how do we get our tab titles into that collection?
 This is where, in Angular 1, directive controllers come in.
-However, in Angular 2 it’s much easier.
+However, since Angular 2.x it’s much easier.
 First we need an interface so that the outside world can actually add items to our internal collection.
 Let’s add a method

 addTab(tab: Tab), that takes a

 Tab object and does exactly what we need.

 The method just simply pushes the given object into our collection and we’re good.
 Next we update the template so that the list is generated dynamically based on our collection.
 In Angular 1 we have a